 To help you identify congestion, the Report Design Analysis command allows you to generate a congestion report that shows the congested areas of the device and the name of design modules present in these areas.
 The congestion tables in the report show the congested area seen by the placer and router algorithms.
-An example of the congestion table is shown below.
+The following figure shows an example of the congestion table.